 LTG (Ret.)
 Jack Woodmansee.
-CEO and President.
+CEO

 Jack retired from the U.S. Army in 1989 after 33 years of service.
 A Vietnam veteran, Jack led air cavalry units for two years, flying over 1500 hours of combat missions.
 His last assignment was commander of the 62,000 soldiers in the U.S. V Corps in Germany.
 Jack was one of the Army’s visionaries and was a key contributor to the design of the organizations, tactics, and equipment used in Desert Storm.
 His last assignment in the Pentagon was the Director of Army Requirements, where Jack was responsible for prioritizing the Army’s then $25 billion Research, Development, and Acquisition budget.
 Following his military career,